-Commodity electricity price
+Commodity electricity prices

-The wholesale electricity prices in France are four times below the market prices in the other countries in the benchmarking scope.
+The wholesale electricity prices in France are about half of the market prices in the other countries in the benchmarking scope.
 This is largely caused by the applicable regulated rates (based on "La Nouvelle Organisation du Marché de l'Eléctricité" (La Loi NOME) and "L'Accès Régulé à l'Électricité Nucléaire Historique" (La Loi ARENH) in France.
 In 2023, France abolished the increase in the ARENH rate that was introduced in 2022 to offset the rise in the electricity prices.
+Thus, the ARENH rate remained stable in 2024.

-For 2023, Belgian market prices remain approximately the same compared to the market prices in the Netherlands but are 310% higher than in France and 5% lower than in Germany.
+For 2024, Belgian market prices remained approximately the same compared to the market prices in the Netherlands and in Germany but are more than double (125%) the prices in France.